ernvk23/linux-distro-setup/README.md

-echo "4- Enable system's and Firefox hardware acceleration support" echo "   • Install non-free media codecs (h.264, etc.)" echo "   • Enable system-wide and Firefox's hardware acceleration support" echo "5- Disable GNOME power-profile-daemon color change (AMD-based)" echo "6- Set Yaru icon theme" echo "7- Configure DNF for faster downloads (Proceed if you know what you are doing!)" echo "8- Set governor mode to performance permanently (Proceed if you know what you are doing!)" echo -e "9- Setup a local network share with samba ($HOME/Shared by default)" echo "----------------------- Fedora Unstable Options --------------------" echo "10- Install Cloudflare WARP (VPN-like service)"
+echo "4- Enable system's and Firefox hardware acceleration support" echo "   • Install non-free media codecs (h.264, etc.)" echo "   • Enable system-wide and Firefox's hardware acceleration support" echo "5- Disable GNOME power-profile-daemon color change (AMD-based; not recommended on Fedora 41)" echo "6- Set Yaru icon theme" echo "7- Configure DNF for faster downloads (Not recommended on Fedora 41; proceed if you know what you are doing!)" echo "8- Set governor mode to performance permanently (Not recommended on Fedora 41; proceed if you know what you are doing!)" echo -e "9- Setup a local network share with samba ($HOME/Shared by default)" echo "----------------------- Fedora Unstable Options --------------------" echo "10- Install Cloudflare WARP (VPN-like service)"